SachinWagde67/The-Last-Luggage/README.md

 - Throw teleporter using E key.
 - Destroy teleporter using Q key.

-# Features of the game
+# Implementation and Design Patterns Used
 - Used Singleton Pattern for inventory.
 - Used Object Pooling for inventory slots.
 - Used Observer Pattern for inventory.